Holodome/csbench/readme.md

 ## What can it do?

 * Perform timing of arbitrary shell command, statistical analysis and graphical presentation of results
-* Perform benchmarking of arbitrary shell command, where parameter analyzed is acquired through command output
+* Perform benchmarking of arbitrary shell command, where parameter analyzed is acquired from command output
 * Parameterized benchmarking

 ## Features